Artwork by Karen Fox Tarlton

 "I bet," she replies.
 "It increases your book value."

-I summon up a laugh that sounds more like a snort, then flip the top on my bagel open so I can scrape out the lox and capers.
+I summon up a laugh sounding more like a snort, then flip the top on my bagel open so I can scrape out the lox and capers.

 "This bagel isn't very good," I say.
 "It's too dense."